bamotf/bamotf/README.md

 # ⚠️ This is a Work in Progress ⚠️

+Do not use this with your bitcoin core.
+This is not ready for production.

-# _bam-otf_ - Bitcoin Acknowledgement Mechanism - On The Fly
+# _bam-otf_ - Bitcoin Payment Gatewat

-_bam-otf_ is a near zero-config way to accept bitcoins on your application with just a few lines of code without having to deal with communication with the network.
+Bitcoin Acknowledgement Mechanism Over Time Frame (bam-otf) is a near zero-config way to accept bitcoins on your application within just a few lines of code without having to deal with communication with the network.
 Heavily inspired by [Stripe][stripe].
-It's built on top of the [Bitcoin Core][bitcoin] and it's made for developers first.
+Built on top of the [Bitcoin Core][bitcoin] and made for developers first.

+## Apps

+- **bam-otf/server** - A server that exposes a REST API to create and manage payments.

 ## Packages

-- **bam-otf/server** - A server that exposes a REST API to create and manage payments.
-- **[bam-otf/node](./packages/bam-otf-node/README.md)** - A Node.js client to
+- **[@bam-otf/node](./packages/bam-otf-node/README.md)** - A Node.js client to
 interact with the _bam-otf_ server.
 <!-- - **[bam-otf/react](./packages/bam-otf-react/README.md)** - A React component to
   easily integrate bitcoin payments in your React app. -->